Goodka7/Threat-Hunting-TOR-/README.md

 Searched for any indication that user "labuser" actually opened the TOR browser.The results showed user “labuser” accessed tor.exe (tor browser), firefox.exe(tor browser) several times:

+At 3:42:33 PM to 3:42:26 PM (within the same minute), multiple instances of the "firefox.exe" process were created.
+These processes, all related to the Tor Browser, were executed from C:\Users\labuser\Desktop\Tor Browser\Browser\firefox.exe with various command parameters to handle different processes related to the browser's content processing, tab management, utility tasks, and GPU handling.
+Each "firefox.exe" instance had its own set of parameters, such as channels, preferences, and other configuration settings related to how the browser should run.
+The SHA256 hash for all instances of "firefox.exe" is the same: 3034311292fade8a24ab8e7312cfb7132153c14b9383439b527e8296fe06a492.

 At 3:42:49 PM on January 20, 2025, the user "labuser" created a process called "tor.exe" on the device "hardmodevm."
 The process was located at C:\Users\labuser\Desktop\Tor Browser\Browser\TorBrowser\Tor\tor.exe, with the SHA256 hash c3b431779278278cda8d2bf5de5d4da38025717630bfeae1a82c927d0703cd28.